peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 ![pp5](/assets/crystalcluster/exp5.png)
 ![pp6](/assets/crystalcluster/exp6.png)

 > A more detailed analysis based on the climate cluster centroids dataset is in [Sec 6](https://peace-van.github.io/climate/2023/11/17/sec6.html).
+There we can see $T$ not only controls the number of clusters, but also affects their morphology.

 ## Theoretical temperature and the scale of $T$